Dr Nikk Effingham PhD (Leeds)

 Postgraduate supervision

-I currently supervise doctoral candidates researching areas including metaontology, the philosophy of time and the nature of causation and conceptual analysis.
+I currently supervise doctoral candidates researching areas including metaontology, ontology, the philosophy of time, and the philosophy of mind.
 I can supervise theses in a wide variety of areas of theoretical philosophy, including metaphysics and many areas of philosophy of religion, science and mind.

 Research